17 Reasons Why Walmart Bikes Are Only for Kids

 Bike storage

 That means Walmart is still taking $45 of that $150.
 Of course, once you add in tax and the fact that the original manufacturer took about $20 or $30, there’s not much left for the actual bike.
-There’s not very much I can add to that sentence.
 Your $150 bike is built out of components that cost just over half what you’re paying for it.
-Is that a bike you really want to own?
+Is that a bike you want to own?

-Department store staff just don’t have the skills or knowledge or experience to help you.
-In most cases, this is the really sad truth.
+Department store staff just don’t have the skills knowledge or experience to help you.
 Just because they’re working in the bike department today, doesn’t mean that for the last 6 months, they weren’t working in the Stationary part of the store.
 Is that really who you want to be giving you advice about bikes?

 This is a biggie for me because I have been a victim of purchasing a bike without a test ride which in the end, did not feel what it looked like.
-I got a mountain bike for women as an anniversary gift for my wife, it had 5 stars, and it looked great in its light blue color.
+I got a mountain bike for women as an anniversary gift for my wife.
+It had 5 stars, and it looked great in its light blue color.
 So I bought it.
 But I couldn’t test-ride it at Walmart Plus.
-It was available for pick up so I took a leap of faith and bought it.
+It was available for pickup.
 The bike turned out a nightmare to ride.
 It didn’t fit at all and made weird creaking noises.

 Confused man in a supermarket